katydecorah/katydecorah.github.io/_drafts/2014-01-22-gesundheitswerk.md

 ## .gesund
 The project is a single element, using `.gesund`, as the gray square.
 The `:before` element is the circle and the `:after` camouflages the bottom-right corner.

+The element, `.gesund`, is a full square.
+It is simple, with little modifications, except I added `z-index: -2`.
+I will explain the stacking order after I introducate the pseudo elements.

+## :before
+The `:before` is a circle, with slightly larger dimension than the parent element.
+It's absolutely positioned and is stuck to the top-most left-most corner of the parent.
+To keep consistant with the design and for future color changes, I set the `background-color: $bg`.
+With some [handy work](http://css-tricks.com/transparent-borders-with-background-clip/), I made the border transparent using `background-clip: padding;`.
+For a while, I didn't understand why `background-clip` wasn't working for me, until I realized that I was using `background` instead of `background-color`.
+Once I made the switch, `background-clip` worked.

+## Stacking
+In the stack of elements, `.gesund` is at the bottom.
+Followed by `:after` and on top `:before`.

 And thanks to college German for understanding the title.
 Jawohl!